 Getting a Japanese cell phone number online

-One of the easiest (and most popular) options is the voice and data SIM from Mobal.
+One of the easiest (and most popular) options is a voice and data SIM from Mobal.
 The order process is very straightforward, and they have great English support.
 You can have your SIM card shipped (for free) to you, so that you can be connected pretty much as soon as you land in Japan (you will just need to complete the set-up process once you arrive).

-The rate is fixed at ¥4,500 per month, with a once-off activation fee of ¥3,000.
-There is also a cheaper plan, which gives you voice and text, without data, for ¥1,000 per month.
 Billing options include debit card, credit card and PayPal, as well as convenience store payment.
 You will need a credit card to complete the initial order online.
 Read more about Mobal plans.

 How to get a Japanese phone number after moving to Japan

 If you decide to wait until after you’ve arrived in Japan to sort out your mobile number, you can still order one online, or you can go into a cell phone store in person and set it up there.

 Getting a Japanese mobile phone number online

 Simply follow the steps above, and get that SIM delivered.
 Again, we recommend this option, as it’s the less stressful of the two.